Model State Law – Protecting Kids from Manipulative AI Chatbots

 (1) Deployers shall implement and maintain reasonably effective systems to detect, promptly respond to, report, and mitigate emergency situations in a manner that prioritizes the safety and well-being of users over the deployer’s other interests.

-(2) Deployers shall collect and store only that information that does not conflict with a trusting party’s best interests, such information must be:
+(2) Deployers shall collect and store only that information that does not conflict with a user’s best interests, such information must be:

 (a) adequate, in the sense that it is sufficient to fulfill a legitimate purpose of the deployer;